srl-ethz/faive_gym_oss/README.md

 		sudo apt install python3-tk
 		```
 1. Install this repository (faive_gym)
-	1. If you haven't already, [add the SSH public key to your GitHub account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)
+    1. Clone this repository (if you will clone the internal closed source repo, you will have to [add the SSH public key to your GitHub account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account))
-    1. Clone this repository
 		```bash
 		git clone https://github.com/srl-ethz/faive_gym_oss
 		# if you want to use the internal closed source repo, instead run